JuhQ/kippt-tweet-button/README.md

-Simple javascript snippet for adding kippt links to tweets in twitter.
+Simple javascript snippet for adding kippt buttons to tweets in twitter.
-Based on the kippt button fork https://github.com/jenius/kippt-button How to run: Copy & Paste this code to Google Chrome console while on twitter.com :P I'm looking for someone to help me port this into a browser extension, if you know how, please email me
+Based on the kippt button fork https://github.com/jenius/kippt-button How to run: Go to extensions tab on Google Chrome (chrome://chrome/extensions/), enable Developer mode, then "Load unpacked extensions" and enjoy

 2012